seasid3/pands-weekly-tasks/README.md

 ## *Weekly Tasks:*
 The Weekly tasks are assigned by Andrew Beatty following each week's lecture series and labs.
 The file name(s) and description of the program for each of the tasks is listed as follows:
+Please note that any notes/comments are included in the python code files as comments.

 *Week 1: helloworld.py*
 - This program prints Hello World!